foundriesio/docs/source/reference-manual/security/cert-rotation.rst

   2022-11-28T22:29:51+00:00 : Update device specific configuration on server with new key(intel-corei7-64-lmp-290) -> Succeed
   2022-11-28T22:29:51+00:00 : Finalize aktualizr configuration(intel-corei7-64-lmp-290) -> Succeed

-In addition to update events, when a new key is in place a ``DEVICE_PUBKEY_CHANGE`` event will be sent to the factory's :ref:`ref-event-queues`.
+In addition to update events, when a new key is in place a ``DEVICE_PUBKEY_CHANGE`` event will be sent to the Factory's :ref:`ref-event-queues`.
-This message plus the ``DEVICE_CONFIG_APPLIED`` should help you understand when rotations happen.
+This message, plus ``DEVICE_CONFIG_APPLIED``, should help you understand when rotations happen.

 Next Steps
 ----------

-The :ref:`Device Certificate Rotation <ref-cert-rotation-ug>` user guide explains how to enable this in your factory.
+:ref:`Device Certificate Rotation <ref-cert-rotation-ug>` explains how to enable this in your Factory.